chuajeromepython/BERT-Spellchecker/README.md

 ## 9. Fine-tuning on your own data (optional)

-The model that ships with this repo was fine-tuned on a corpus of college-level essays.
+The model that ships with this repo was fine-tuned on the [TU Darmstadt Argument Annotated Essays corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2422), a collection of college-level argumentative essays.
 If you want to improve it further with your own domain-specific text, you don't need error/correct pairs — just clean, correctly-spelled text similar to what you'll actually be correcting.
 BERT is used here purely as a masked-word scorer, so continuing its training on domain text is enough to teach it that domain's vocabulary and phrasing.

 **Steps:**